Canon T3 vs Olympus TG-4

 Travel and landscape photographers will find it useful that the TG-4 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T3 and the TG-4 have been discontinued, but can regularly be found used on eBay.
+Both the T3 and the TG-4 have been discontinued, but can regularly be found used on ebay.
 The T3 was replaced by the Canon T5, while the TG-4 was followed by the Olympus TG-5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T3 and TG-4 can be found, respectively, in the Canon T3 Manual (free pdf) or the online Olympus TG-4 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T3 and the Olympus TG-4?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.